 To store soft, delicate herbs such as cilantro, parsley, mint, tarragon, and dill:

-- To take it a step further, you can add a small plastic bag over the top of the leaves (of the herb).
+3. To take it a step further, you can add a small silicone or plastic bag over the top of the leaves.

-- Pull the bag down until it reaches the glass and seal it with a rubber band.
+Pull the bag down until it reaches the glass.
 This helps keep the temperature of the herbs consistent, with the opening and closing of the fridge.
 Make sure to still replace the water every couple of days.
 This method will help the herbs last up to 2 weeks.

-- Place the freshly washed herbs in a single layer on a damp, clean dish towel and loosely roll up.
+1. Place the freshly washed herbs in a single layer on a damp, clean dish towel or paper towel, and loosely roll them up.
 The dampness will keep them from drying out.

-- Then, put in either a reusable ziplock plastic bag or a reusable silicone bag.
+2. Then, put the towel in either a reusable ziplock plastic bag or a reusable silicone bag.

 How to Freeze Fresh Herbs

-Or maybe you’re going out of town, or have too much that you know you won’t be able to use in time, and you’re really trying to avoid food waste.
+If you’re going out of town, or have too much that you know you won’t be able to use in time, here’s a really great hack to avoiding food waste and money.

 - Add your herbs to a blender along with some extra virgin olive oil or broth.